f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Enabling SNMP via CLI prior to F5OS-C 1.5.x
 -------------------------------------------

 Setting up SNMP can be done from the CLI by enabling an SNMP community such as **public**.
 Below is an example of enabling SNMP monitoring on a chassis partition, but the same configuration can be done on the system controller as well.
 The configuration in releases prior to F5OS-C 1.5.x is somewhat complicated, and has been improved in F5OS-C 1.5.x and later.
+SNMPv3 support has also been added in F5OS-C 1.5.0.
 We recomend you use the later F5OS-C releases and the examples in the next section.
 This section is provided for reference for those that may still be running earlier versions of F5OS-C.

 To enable SNMP on F5OS-C 1.4.x and earlier use the following CLI commands.
 If you are running f5OS-C 1.5.0 or later skip this section and move onto the next section.